 It is.
 In hindsight, Wikenheiser should have kept her rental records.
 She should have waited for a repair bill for the scuff, rather than fork over the money.
 But in the heat of the moment, it’s easy to forget all of these things.

-Then again, she acknowledges damaging the scooter and either she, or her insurance company, is responsible for any repairs.
+Then again, she crashed the scooter.
+She acknowledges that she damaged it.
+Either she or her insurance company is responsible for any repairs.